Ruskin, Turner & the Storm Cloud (12 July - 5 October 2019)

 Helen Watson said: “Ruskin, Turner & the Storm Cloud will be one of our biggest shows ever.
 If you have an interest in Ruskin and Turner this is a must-see exhibition.
 This is a hugely significant year in celebrating Ruskin and we are delighted to have this landmark exhibition at Abbot Hall during the 200th anniversary of his birth.
 It’s particularly apt that the exhibition takes place in Cumbria - the home of Ruskin and the place he found most inspiration.”

-In showing Ruskin’s and Turner’s influence today among contemporary artists, the exhibition will also display a series of large monochrome drawings by Emma Stibbon.
+In showing Ruskin’s and Turner’s influence today among contemporary artists, the exhibition will also display a series of large works on paper by Emma Stibbon.